We are working to reform the global human food system via three methods:

 Facilitating research that fills key knowledge gaps

 Here is some of what we have been doing:

-We are consulting for the Plant Based Foods Association, and work with the Humane Society of the United States, the Good Food Institute and myriad of other non-profits.
-We work in the areas of strategic planning, impact measurements, goal-setting around those measurements (see Being Effective), and funding.
+We provide bro bono strategic consulting for many of the top non-profits in the field, including the Plant Based Foods Association, the Humane Society of the United States, the Good Food Institute, and many smaller organizations including the Factory Farming Awareness Coalition, Pivot Food Investment, and others.
+We assist in the areas of strategic planning, impact measurements, goal-setting around those measurements (see Being Effective), and funding.

-We serve on the Animal Charity Evaluators Animal Advocacy Research Fund grants committee, the Plant Based World advisory council, and the Animal Agriculture Committee of Brooks Institute.
+We serve on the Animal Charity Evaluators Animal Advocacy Research Fund grants committee, the Plant Based World trade show advisory council, and the Animal Agriculture Committee of Brooks Institute.

-We are providing mentorship to startups through IndieBio, and provide a variety of support for plant-based food companies.
+We provide mentorship to startups through IndieBio, and provide a variety of support for plant-based food companies.